KEDGE Business School: Bordeaux

 Academics and credits

-Students are enrolled in 15 S/N Carlson School International Business (IBUS 5100) credits for a semester at KEDGE Business School.
+Students are enrolled in 15 S/N Carlson School International Business (IBUS 5200) credits at the University of Minnesota during the semester they are abroad.
+Students will take a full course load (13-18 UMN credits per semester) at the host universitiy.
+Business courses taught in English are available for exchange students.
 Students maintain a full-time enrollment of 24 ECTS credits in fall or 30 ECTS credits in the spring to meet minimum requirements.

 Carlson School students studying at KEDGE will be enrolled in the Master of Science in Management track.
 The semester is divided into 4–6 blocks worth 4 ECTS credits each.
 Each block is 3 weeks in length, with an exam at the end of each block.
 French language courses are offered in the same sequences and business courses can be taken in either English or French.
 A sample of subjects available include: